smilies-polito/GAGAM/v1.2/README.md

 ## Phase 2: Dataset processing

 The second phase consists in scATAC-seq data standard processing, construction of Cicero and GeneScoring GAM, and clustering classification of all of them.
+Optionally, it takes and process also the scRNA-seq data from the multi-omic datasets, and create the objects for the comparaive analysis with gene expression.

 ### Input